docker/docs/engine/getstarted/step_four.md

 ## Step 3: Learn about the build process

-The `docker build -t docker-whale .` command reads the `Dockerfile` in the current directory and processes its instructions one by one to build an image called `docker-whale` on your local machine.
+The `docker image build -t docker-whale .` command reads the `Dockerfile` in the current directory and processes its instructions one by one to build an image called `docker-whale` on your local machine.
 The command takes about a minute and its output looks really long and complex.
 In this section, you learn what